akka/akka-grpc/CONTRIBUTING.md

 ### JavaDoc

-Akka GRPC generates JavaDoc-style API documentation using the [genjavadoc](https://github.com/lightbend/genjavadoc) sbt plugin, since the sources are written mostly in Scala.
+Akka gRPC generates JavaDoc-style API documentation using the [genjavadoc](https://github.com/lightbend/genjavadoc) sbt plugin, since the sources are written mostly in Scala.

 Generating JavaDoc is not enabled by default, as it's not needed on day-to-day development as it's expected to just work.
 If you'd like to check if you links and formatting looks good in JavaDoc (and not only in ScalaDoc), you can generate it by running: